HoldenCaulfieldRye/caffe-1/RUN.md

 - USA VISA!
 - script:
   1) move_to_dirs no longer calls create_txtfiles properly.
+  fix it then TRAIN A NET! wasting too much time on these fucking scripts, should have listened to Razvan.

   2) python prompt via bash script bit.ly/1z5t6yE you should implement it, because alternative is to specify all params as args, and some of them are tricky to predict, such as